Do you speak English? Yes, I do!

 Talking about bilingual education we should emphasize its impact on the holistic development of the pupil.
 The undoubted added value of this model is its cultural dimension – openness towards the international community, ability and need to utilize the achievements of other nationalities.
 The environmental dimension is no less important, as is the language and learning skills development.
 Bilingual education, starting in elementary school, brings multi-dimensional effects at all levels of education and in the later – adult life.

 Bilingualism at Karolkowa Street

 In our private primary school we adopted the model of bilingualism consisting in teaching through the English language some of the selected subjects (as opposed to eg. the model involving alternate use of Polish and English during each lesson).

 The bilingual class – beyond the implementation of the curriculum in Polish – also implements two subjects in English

-In the bilingual program, our pupils have 10 hours of English lessons weekly in grades 1-3, and in grades 4-6 -13 hours.
+In the bilingual program, our pupils have 10 hours of English lessons weekly.